GiftXXVI/DSA_Show_Me_The_DS/README.md

 ##### Create Intermediate Node

 This task is split in 2 subtasks.
 The first is to create the intermediate nodes of the Huffman tree.
-This requires progressively extracting the 2 smallest elements of the Heap and merging them by creating a new node, setting them to be le.ft and right nodes of the intermediate node and inserting the new node into the Heap.
+This process involves repeating the following steps:

+1. extract the 2 smallest elements of the Heap.
+2. create a new node whose value is the sum of the values of the 2 removed nodes (set the left and right pointers of this node to the 2 extracted nodes, these pointers are used in the Huffman Tree later) and
+3. insert the new node into its correct place in the Heap.

+This loop runs n-2 times where n is the initial number of items in the heap (this can be approximated to O(n), a function of the initial input size).
+Each loop removes 2 items from the heap and inserts one.
+Each removal triggers a heapify function.
+Then finally, there is an insert operation which also triggers a heapify function call (which has already been shown to be an O(d) operation).

-Extracting the smallest element involves running a heapify function to relocate the newly inserted element.
-The complexity of this operation is O(d) where d is the depth of the Heap.
+In summary, the 3 heapify calls are O(3d).
+Taking the loop into consideration, this part of the function can be approximated to O(n*d) where n is the number of items in the heap and d is the number of levels of the heap.

-The loop that calls the extraction function runs until there is at least one element in the Heap.
-This makes it an O(n) operation (O(n/2) approximated to O(n)).

 ##### Create Huffmann Tree
 The root element is created by extracting the last 2 elements of the Heap and initialising the tree with a new node (root) with the last 2 nodes on the Heap as its left and right nodes.
 This is an O(1) operation because it extracts the item at the first index of the Heap.